mkmij/jari/README.md

-# jari - a small, fast and convenient project tracker for solo developers or very small teams
+### jari - a small, fast and convenient task tracker for solo developers or very small teams